 How to Make Gratin Dauphinois

-- Prep – Preheat oven and grease baking dish.
+- Prep – First, preheat oven and grease baking dish.

 - Make Sauce – Combine milk, cream, cheese, salt and pepper, jalapeño and leeks.
 Toss with potatoes.

 - Bake – Spread in baking dish.
-Bake covered.
+Bake covered, as directed.
+Serve warm and enjoy!

 - Use a mandoline if you can, it helps to slice the potatoes thin and evenly, and it saves so much time.